metacpan/metacpan-cpan-extracted/distros/A/App-Greple-jq/README.md

 formatted text using [jq(1)](http://man.he.net/man1/jq) as a backend.

-Search top level json object which includes both `Marvin` and `Zaphod` somewhare in its text representation.
+Search top level json object which includes both `Marvin` and `Zaphod` somewhere in its text representation.

     greple -Mjq 'Marvin Zaphod'